Prachi-Agr/Diner-Dash-Workshop/README.md

 ## Diner Dash Introduction
 Author of the Diner Dash Simulator: Siwei

+Siwei will introduce the features and background of the DinerDash simulator as well as some of the challenges and difficuties one may face when training our agent.

 Please refer to the [diner dash repo](https://github.com/AdaCompNUS/diner-dash-simulator) for more information.

 ## Diner Dash Challenge